"Ovary-sparing hysterectomy raises the risk for accelerated menopause, according to a study published online April 4 in Obstetrics Gynecology.

 All women should receive yearly breast examinations by a healthcare provider and perform monthly breast self-examinations.
 In addition, mammography examinations should be scheduled based on patient age, risk factors and prior mammogram results.

 The WHI estrogen plus progestin substudy reported a statistically non-significant increased risk of ovarian cancer.
-After an average follow-up of 5.6 years, the relative risk for ovarian cancer for CE plus MPA versus placebo was 1.58 (95 percent nCI 0.77-3.24).
-The absolute risk for CE plus MPA versus placebo was 4 versus 3 cases per 10,000 women-years.
-In some epidemiologic studies, the use of estrogen-only products, in particular for 5 or more years, has been associated with an increased risk of ovarian cancer.
+After an average follow-up of 5.6 years, the relative risk for ovarian cancer for CE plus MPA versus placebo was 1.58 (95 percent CI, 0.77-3.24).
+The absolute risk for CE plus MPA versus placebo was 4 versus 3 cases per 10,000 women-years.7 In some epidemiologic studies, the use of estrogen plus progestin and estrogen-only products, in particular for 5 or more years, has been associated with an increased risk of ovarian cancer.
 However, the duration of exposure associated with increased risk is not consistent across all epidemiologic studies and some report no association.

-When data from the two populations were pooled as planned in the WHIMS protocol, the reported overall relative risk for probable dementia was 1.76 (95 percent nCI 1.19-2.60).
-Since both substudies were conducted in women aged 65 to 79 years, it is unknown whether these findings apply to younger postmenopausal women.
-(See Boxed Warnings and PRECAUTIONS, Geriatric Use.)
+When data from the two populations in the WHIMS estrogen-alone and estrogen plus progestin ancillary studies were pooled as planned in the WHIMS protocol, the reported overall relative risk for probable dementia was 1.76 (95 percent CI, 1.19-2.60).
+Since both ancillary substudies were conducted in women aged 65 to 79 years, it is unknown whether these findings apply to younger postmenopausal women [see Use in Specific Populations and Clinical Studies].

 Estrogen administration may lead to severe hypercalcemia in women with breast cancer and bone metastases.
 If hypercalcemia occurs, use of the drug should be stopped and appropriate measures taken to reduce the serum calcium level.